MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`rerunType`** - **Do not rerun if test failures exceed specified threshold**<br>
 `string`.
 Optional.
 Use when `rerunFailedTests = true`.
 Allowed values: `basedOnTestFailurePercentage` (% failure), `basedOnTestFailureCount` (# of failed tests).
 Default value: `basedOnTestFailurePercentage`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Use this option to avoid rerunning tests when failure rate crosses the specified threshold.
-This is applicable if any environment issues leads to massive failures.<br>You can specify % failures or # of failed tests as a threshold.
+Avoids rerunning tests when the failure rate crosses the specified threshold.
+This is applicable if environment issues lead to massive failures.
+You can specify the percentage of failures or number of failed tests as a threshold.
 <!-- :::editable-content-end::: -->
 <br>